 Children may progress at different rates.
 But these are some of the common milestones children may reach in this age group:

 Understands possession, "Mine"

-Can tell his or her own age and name
+Can tell their own age and name

 Counts up to 3 objects

-May start to problem solve
+May start to problem-solve

 Shows independence from parents

-Continues to play along side others without interacting, called parallel play
+Continues to play alongside others without interacting, called parallel play

 Acts as if other children are objects or toys